Colman-Bertolo/Caospy/docs/source/install.rst

 Installation
 ============

 Installing Caospy is pretty simple.
-Here we give you two ways for do it.
+Here are two ways to do it.

-Install with pip
+Installation with pip
 ----------------

 Use the next command